vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

   - name: PFIOLinkMaster.pbmx
     url: /assets/2024-11-25/PFIOLinkMaster.pbmx
 ---
-In this blog, we already discussed the usage of various ways to integrate sensors into a Peakboard application.
-A summary of these articles is available in [The hitchhiker's guide to I/O devices](/I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.html).
-In today's article we will have a look at a very sophistcated and a bit more expensive type of I/O modules - an IO-Link master.
-The big main difference to the other I/O modules is, that an IO-Link doesn't use just blank wires to connect the sensors, but instead implements the IO-Link plug.
-So the sensor must offer this IO-Link plug to be used with an IO-Link master.
+In this blog, we've discussed different ways to integrate sensors into a Peakboard application.
+You can see an overview of these articles in [The hitchhiker's guide to I/O devices](/I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.html).

+In today's article we'll take a look at a sophisticated and slightly more expensive type of I/O module---an IO-Link master.

+The main difference between the IO-Link master and other I/O modules is that the IO-Link doesn't use blank wires to connect the sensors.
+Instead, it uses the IO-Link plug.
+A sensor must provide this IO-Link plug in order to be used with an IO-Link master.

-The IO-Link Master we use in this article will be the Pepperl+Fuchs IO-Link-Master ICE2-8IOL-G65L-V1D.
+The IO-Link master we'll use in this article is the Pepperl+Fuchs IO-Link-Master ICE2-8IOL-G65L-V1D.

 ![image](/assets/2024-11-25/010.png)

-And the sensor we will use is a Pepperl+Fuchs UC250-F77-EP-IO-V31.
-This is an ultrasonic distance sensor that meassures the distance to the next object located in the range of the sensors with the help of ultrasonic sound waves.
-It can be used to check, if an area is occupied by something (e.g. if there is a person standing nearby) or an object is passing by, and if so, what is the distance between the sensor and the object.
+And the sensor we'll use is the Pepperl+Fuchs UC250-F77-EP-IO-V31.
+This is an ultrasonic distance sensor that measures the distance to the next object that's within range of the sensors, with the help of ultrasonic sound waves.

+It can check if an area is occupied by something (e.g. if there is a person standing nearby).
+It can also tell if an object is passing by and how far away it is.

 ![image](/assets/2024-11-25/020.png)

-## IO-Link Master Configuration
+## IO-Link master configuration

-Like other I/O modules the IO Link Master comes with a web interface.
-The idea of IO-Link principle is that the way an IO Link device works is described in a so called IODD file (IO Device Description).
-The easiest way to get the IODD file for our sensor is to go to the website [https://ioddfinder.io-link.com/] and look up the exact sensor name and then download the IODD from there.
+Like other I/O modules, the IO-Link Master comes with a web interface.
+The idea behind the IO-Link is that the way an IO-Link device works is described in an IODD file (IO device description file).

+The easiest way to get the IODD file for our sensor is to go to the [IODD Finder website](https://ioddfinder.io-link.com/) and enter our sensor's exact name.

 In the web interface of our IO Link master, we can find the section "Attched Devices -> IOD files" and upload the file there to the master.